uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 ### Collections & Database Structure

-In Payload CMS applcations, collections are used to define the structure of the database tables and the fields thereon.
+In Payload CMS applications, collections are used to define the structure of the database tables and the fields therein.
 In addition to the standard SQL database fields, Payload also supports numerous [custom fields](https://payloadcms.com/docs/fields/overview).
-Most of these fields do not have an equivalent representation in SQL databases, wherefore payload creates additional tables with relations between them in the background.
-This can lead to challenges when seeding / querying / modifying data and needs to be carefully considered.
+Most of these fields do not have an equivalent representation in SQL databases, wherefore Payload creates additional tables with relations between them in the background.
+This can lead to challenges when seeding/querying/modifying data and needs to be carefully considered.
 Inspecting the created database structure through tools like [DataGrip](https://www.jetbrains.com/datagrip/) is highly recommended.
 To connect to the database, the following configuration can be used:

 <img src="./resources/payloadcms_database_connection.png" alt="database-setup" width="700">

 Figure 2: Database connection setup in DataGrip

-An example persons collection with a string name, a number age, an array field of skills (with a string name and number level) and a relation to a children collection could look like this:
+An example persons collection with a string name, a number age, an array field of hobbies (with a string name and number level) and a relation to a children collection could look like this:

 ```typescript
 // collections/persons.ts